 Alabama jury convicts officer of manslaughter in shooting

-An Alabama jury on Friday found a white police officer guilty of manslaughter for the fatal shooting of an unarmed black man in 2016.
+A mostly white Alabama jury on Friday convicted a white police officer of manslaughter in the fatal shooting of an unarmed black man in 2016.

 Jurors returned the verdict against Montgomery police officer Aaron Cody Smith on the lesser charge for the shooting death of 58-year-old Gregory Gunn, according to reports from news outlets.
 Prosecutors had charged Smith with murder.

 Smith shot and killed Gunn after he fled during a pat-down.
-The officer had stopped Gunn for a random stop and frisk as Gunn was walking home.
+The officer had stopped Gunn for a random stop and frisk as Gunn was walking home around 3 a.m.

+Smith had a Bible in front of him at the defense table as jurors walked into the courtroom, and Gunn’s relatives stood as the verdict was read.
+Some in the courtroom cried.

+A deputy led Smith out of the courtroom afterward, and Smith resigned from the Montgomery Police Department.
+He had been on paid leave since the killing.

 Defense lawyers maintained that Smith fired in self-defense because Gunn was grabbing a painter’s pole from a porch, but prosecutors said Gunn was never a threat to the officer.
 The jury deliberated for two hours before returning the verdict.

-The shooting of the unarmed black man by a white police officer caused protests in Alabama’s capital city.
+The shooting of the unarmed black man by a white police officer caused protests in Alabama’s capital city and “Justice for Greg Gunn” signs dotted yards in the neighborhood where he was killed.
 Friends said Gunn was walking home from a weekly card game to the house he shared with his mother when Smith stopped him.
-He died yards from his home.
+He died yards from the home.

 During the trial, prosecutors described Smith, 26, as a “bully with a badge” and suggested the crime scene contradicted Smith’s version that Gunn was attacking him with the metal pole.